Operation Sheepskin: Background

 On 11 March 1969, the British government sent William Whitlock, a junior minister, as a diplomatic envoy to Anguilla in an effort to resolve the conflict and establish an interim British administration.
 Whitlock's proposal was rejected in part because of his treatment of the local Anguillians.
 Despite being greeted with British flags and chants of "God Save the Queen", Whitlock was curt and dismissive.
 His methods of diplomacy included a brief condescending speech, carelessly throwing leaflets at a gathered crowd, hardly acknowledging the local head of government, refusing the motorcade service arranged for him, and snubbing the plans he had made for lunch with local leader Ronald Webster.
 Whitlock and his delegation were subsequently ejected from the island via gunpoint.
 Whitlock returned to Britain, reporting the ordeal, as well as mischaracterizing the island as being run by mafia-like gangsterism and foreign influence.

-The Operation
+Operation Sheepskin

-On 19 March 1969, a contingent of 300 2nd Battalion, Parachute Regiment, plus 22 London Metropolitan Police peacefully landed by helicopter and landing craft on the island from the two frigates, ostensibly to "restore order".
+On 19 March 1969, a contingent of 300 troops from the 2nd Battalion, Parachute Regiment, plus 22 London Metropolitan Police officers, peacefully landed by helicopter and landing craft on the island from two Royal Navy frigates, ostensibly to "restore order".

-Not a single shot was fired during the operation and British troops were greeted by foreign journalists and Anguillians.
-The invasion was met with indignation by some Anguillians but the soldiers encountered no resistance and found no elements of intimidation, mafia presence, or even the expected firearms.
+Not a single shot was fired during the operation, and British troops were greeted by foreign journalists and Anguillians.
+The invasion was met with indignation by some Anguillians, but the soldiers encountered no resistance and found no elements of intimidation, mafia presence, or even the expected firearms (most had been hidden by the locals).
 The British soldiers then worked on a 'hearts and minds' campaign whilst on the island to improve relations with the islanders.
 Six weeks after the operation had taken place, the initial paratroopers were flown back to Britain and a second force of paratroopers (B Company) stayed on the island until 14 September 1969 to maintain security.

 The invasion drew ire and ridicule at home and abroad, with the world press dubbing it "the Bay of Piglets".
-The invasion was a global public-relations embarrassment, contributing to the defeat of Harold Wilson at the 1970 general elections.
-Eventually, the islanders were happy with the political situation and no more civil strife took place following the operation.
-Anguilla officially seceded from Saint Kitts and Nevis in 1980.
-The island remains a British territory to this day.
+A global public relations embarrassment, Operation Sheepskin ultimately helped contribute to the defeat of Harold Wilson at the 1970 general election.
+Eventually, the islanders became amicable with the political situation and civil strife was limited following the operation.
+Anguilla officially seceded from Saint Kitts and Nevis in 1980, and Saint Kitts and Nevis gained independence in 1983.
+The island of Anguilla remains a British territory to this day.